-The responsible person has to 'sign off' the response to the patient.
+Either the responsible officer, or someone acting on their behalf, has to 'sign off' the response to the patient on behalf of the responsible body.
 This may be straightforward in some circumstances.
-However, this assumes good lines of communication exist between the responsible person and the subject of the complaint.
+However, this assumes good lines of communication exist between the responsible officer and the subject of the complaint.
 Providing a response will require a degree of cooperation between all parties to allow a response to be agreed and provided in a timely fashion.
+It may be appropriate for the treating clinician to provide the response having sought advice from their indemnity provider, and simply have their letter approved and countersigned.
+The regulations in Wales allow for this flexibility.
+We would recommend individual clinicians to contact us at the earliest stage following notification of a complaint.

-Patients must be advised of their right to complain to the Ombudsman, ombudsman.org.uk/.
+Patients must be advised of their right to complain to the Ombudsman, ombudsman-wales.org.uk/en.aspx.